sukovanej/effect-http/readme.md

 );
 ```

-Also, let's check the auto-generated OpenAPI UI running on
+Also, check the auto-generated OpenAPI UI running on
 [localhost:3000/docs](http://localhost:3000/docs/).
 How awesome is that!

 ![open api ui](assets/example-openapi-ui.png)